 Cryptosporidiosis is very contagious

-One infected person can pass enough parasites in a single visit to contaminate a large swimming pool.
-The parasites are highly resistant to chlorine, the usual form of pool disinfection.
-Swallowing as few as two parasites can lead to infection.
+One person infected with crypto can pass enough germs in a single visit to contaminate a large swimming pool.
+The germs are highly resistant to chlorine, the usual form of pool disinfection.
+Swallowing as few as two of the grems can lead to infection.

 Symptoms of cryptosporidiosis

 The symptoms of crypto are usually mild, but illness can be more severe for people with impaired immunity, in children and pregnant women.
 After infection, it can take one to twelve days (on average seven days) before you become ill.